willemdupreez/node-deb/README.md

 ## Support

 `node-deb` only officially supports the currently supported versions of Debian and Ubuntu (LTS).
 This includes both for building packages and deploying packages.
-At the time of this update, this translates to Debian Wheezy through Buster and Ubuntu Trusty through Xenial.
+At the time of this update, this translates to Debian Jessie through Buster and Ubuntu Trusty through Bionic.
 Care has been taken to ensure this packages correctly on macOS, and macOS specific issues should still be reported.

 ## Contributing